Climate Jargon

 Environmental Protection Agency (EPA): Part of U.S. government that protects the environment through environmental impact reports, research, education, and enforcing environmental laws

-Evapotranspiration: Water evaporation plus water vapor released by plants growing
+Evapotranspiration: Water evaporation plus water vapor released by plants

-Extreme heat: See heat wave
+Extreme heat: See Heat wave

 Extreme weather: Weather like heat waves, hurricanes, floods, and droughts